uiocompcat/AABBA/Vaska_ML/README.rst

-Hei, this is the ML code I have been using.

-This is a Hannes' code and then I made some adaptations to fit our dataset.
-Hannes suggested that I use wandb (Weights and Biases), which has proven to be very useful for saving DNN results and tracking metrics.
+I use wandb (Weights and Biases), which has proven to be very useful for saving DNN results and tracking metrics.

 **ML directory**

-I have uploaded the code for perfoming Vaska's complex MLPs.
+Code for perfoming Vaska's complex MLPs.
-For running the MLPs for the tmQMg, check the directory tmqmg_ML.

-The main distinction between these MLPs is that while the split is carried out using PyTorch in the case of tmQMg, separation of data has already been established for Vaska's complex.
+The separation of data has already been established for Vaska's complex.
-Additionally, I can include a text file containing the names for the train, validation, and test sets for the Vaska's complex.
-It is worth noting that I maintained the same split throughout all of the experiments.

 **File scripts**